haolam05/MiniAmazon/README.md

     ```json
     {
       "email": [
-          "Email is invalid."
+        "This field is required" || "Email is invalid."
       ],
       "first_name": [
         "This field is required."
       ],
       "last_name": [
         "This field is required."
       ],
       "password": [
-          "Password must be at least 6 characters."
+        "This field is required" || "Password must be at least 6 characters."
       ],
       "username": [
-          "Username must be at least 4 characters."
+        "This field is required" || "Username must be at least 4 characters."
       ],
       "profile_image_url": [
         "Photo must be a valid image URL!"